EcutDavid/coding-contests-subscriber/README.md

 CLIST_KEY=foo CLIST_USER_NAME=bar node main.js
 ```

 2. We have to provide the basic user/users information so that contests can be filtered.
-This tool will ask us to add new users(so we don't have to modify the data store directly).
+This tool will ask us to add new users via CLI(so we don't have to modify the data store directly).

 ```
 ... node main.js